Scriptkidd98/AppBits/README.md

 ## For new contributors

-Create a new branch using format first_name-beta01 eg isaac-beta01.
-That'll be your personal branch where you can push commits to and create pull requests from.
+Create a new branch using format first_name-beta01 e.g isaac-beta01.
+That'll be your personal branch where you can push commits to, and create pull requests from.

 ## For returning contributors